 While younger children generally become anxious at the moment of separation, older children can experience anticipatory anxiety.
-Clark Goldstein, PhD, says some of the children he treats for separation anxiety actually get more nervous anticipating a separation than they actually get during the separation itself.
+Clinical psychologist Dr. Clark Goldstein says some of the children he treats for separation anxiety actually get more nervous anticipating a separation than they actually get during the separation itself.
 These kids might also have nightmares about separating.
 Whether their distress is anticipatory or immediate, many kids also feel the physical symptoms of anxiety, which include headaches or stomachaches.

 If you think of anxiety as an alarm system which functions when we perceive a threat, kids with separation anxiety have faulty alarm systems, notes Dr. Steingard.
 “They have either an alarm system that’s on all the time, so they really never feel comfortable taking risks and moving forward, or they have one of these faulty alarm systems that go off every once in a while and just blow them out of the water.
 Either way they can get locked onto a strategy of having someone there that can protect them—usually parents.
 This person can afford me safety, so I’m going to stay with them.
 Or this place is my safe place; I’m going to stay with it.”

 If these symptoms sound familiar, and you’ve noticed them persisting over time, it’s a good idea to talk to your child’s pediatrician or consult with a specialist.
 Anxiety is harder to treat the longer the child has lived with it.
 But the good news is that most kids respond very well to treatment, particularly if it is caught early.